By Allison Jornlin

 Other teammates experienced similar problems with the lighting and one was locked out of his bathroom.
 Colby Lewis awoke at about 1:30 a.m. and saw a frightening skeletal apparition in his room.
 He was so shaken up by what he saw that, according to C.J.
 Wilson, he spoke with the team chaplain about it the next day.
 Afterward, Colby Lewis asked C.J. to fill-in for him on the previously scheduled radio interview with ESPN and so far has not spoken publicly about his experiences at the Pfister.
 In all, according to Wilson, “4 or 5 guys had odd experiences on various floors.”

-On August 11th, 2009, I invited to stay at the Pfister Hotel as the guest of the general manager.
+On August 11th, 2009, I was invited to stay at the Pfister Hotel as the guest of the general manager.
 I brought my husband and brother along.
 Here are some of my brother, Mike Huberty’s notes about our unsuccessful attempts to have our own paranormal experience:

 8pm Hang out at Pfister Hotel